Emmotes/ic_spoilers/docs/season_3.md

 ![Season 3 Portrait](images/portrait_s3.png)

-Spurt Hew Maan and Barrowin have all received "new" abilities in the data that suggest they are all part of season 3.
-Given that they are getting `Lawbringer` and `Ancient` skins at the same time as Birdsong and Turiel - it seems to be that this new season will be a "Lawful" themed season.
+All five of Spurt Hew Maan Barrowin Birdsong and Turiel have now received "new" abilities in the data that suggest they are all part of season 3.
+Given that they are also all getting `Lawbringer` and `Ancient` skins on the same date just make that far more likely.

+It seems to be that this new season will be a "Lawful" themed season.
 This tracks with some of the "new" abilities and specialisations these champions are getting.

 # Changes